bitspook/humans-of-trantor/docs/content/events/discovered-employee.md

 details on every event.
 {{% /notice %}}

-Following fields can be present in the event payload:
+Following fields can be present in the event payload for version `v1`:

 | Field       | Is Required? | Description                   |
 | :--         | :--          | :--                           |